moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/model-validation/_index.md

 ## 📚 Prompt Library (Data)

 We create large libraries (prompts as data) that serve as a proxy to production.
 We do this by understanding the various complexities of tasks and methods, allowing us to holistically evaluate a set of data beyond a few tests and more as a performance in production.
+We do this with a combination of industry benchmarks and customised dataset for various tasks.
 The current tasks we have included or are planning to include in the prompt library are as follows:

 1. Code Completion
 2. Code Generation
+3. Code Explantation
-3. Issue/Epic
+4. Issue/Epic Question Answering
-4. Documentation Dataset
+5. GitLab Documentation Question Answering Dataset
-5. /slash Commands (In Progress)
+6. /slash Commands: /explain, /test, and /refactor (In Progress)
-6. Vulnerability Explanation (To be added)
+7. Vulnerability Explanation (To be added)
+8. Root Cause Analysis (To be added)
+9. Feature Summarization (To be added)

+We further are planning to build customised workflow dataset particularly for System ( RAG , Agent) and Contextual Evaluation ( text follow up questions)

 ## 🔍 Metrics